philjdelong/denver_public_library_1909/README.md

 Use TDD to create a `Library` class that responds to the following interaction pattern.

-The `publication_time_frame_for` method takes an `Author` object as an argument returns a hash with two key/value pairs:
+The `publication_time_frame_for` method takes an `Author` object as an argument and returns a hash with two key/value pairs:
   * `:start` which points to the publication year of the `Author`'s first book.
   * `:end` which points to the publication year of the `Author`'s last book.